tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 So there we have it, our final chatroom inspired somewhat by Youtube built using TalkJS API.

-You can further customise it, including adding [unread message counters](), changing fonts, [defining user permissions]() and more, all while using the Theme Editor and the TalkJS API.
+You can further customise it, including adding [unread message counters](https://talkjs.com/resources/how-to-add-a-real-time-unread-conversation-counter-to-a-talkjs-chat/), changing fonts and more, all while using the Theme Editor and the TalkJS API.
 TalkJS is extremely flexible and allows you to build many different kinds of layouts in a short time.